 Go to your Campaigns Dashboard

-From your HubSpot Marketing Dashboard, navigate to Productivity > Campaigns.
+In your HubSpot Marketing Basic, Professional, or Enterprise account, navigate to Productivity > Campaigns.

 Identify a successful campaign